hotosm/hotosm-website/_volunteer-opportunities/digital-communications-and-social-media-volunteer.markdown

 * Professional experience maintaining social media platforms and executing social media strategies.

 ## How to Apply
 * Please complete the [online application](http://bit.ly/HOTvolunteer1) by 31 October 2019.
-Please FOLLOW LINK after form submission TO UPLOAD CV.